urho3d/urho3d/Readme.txt

         - 64-bit build support.
         - HTTP client using the Civetweb library.
         - Enhanced CMake build scripts.
 Android build also uses CMake.
+          Use out-of-source build on platform that supports it.
         - Rendering performance optimizations, optional StaticModelGroup component for culling and lighting several objects as one unit.
         - A set of sample applications implemented in C++, AngelScript and Lua.